jaredliw/jaredliw/README.md

 ## 📝 About Me

-🏫 A high school student who is passionate in programming and technologies.
+🏫 A high school student who is passionate in programming, technologies and infosec.

 🐍 Python developer.